 Fees and Budget: FAQs

-The College of Naturopaths of Ontario is receiving a number of inquiries about the fees being charged to the profession by the College, the budget that has been developed by the College and the Council’s reasons for approving the budget.
-The following are the answers to the many of the questions being posed.
+The following FAQ has been developed in response to questions about the fees being charged to the profession by the College, the budget that has been developed by the College, and the Council’s reasons for approving the budget.

 Index of Questions